 5.1.
 Keytrack shall carry out the following specific measures to ensure data protection:

-- All persons dealing with personal data shall be officially authorized and must undergo special periodical training;
+All persons dealing with personal data shall be officially authorised and must undergo special periodical training;

 6.1.
 Keytrack uses commercially reasonable physical, electronic, and procedural safeguards to protect your personal information against loss or unauthorised access, use, modification, or deletion.
 Among other things, Keytrack encrypts sensitive information in transit.
 Keytrack security is managed in compliant web services.
 However, no security program is fool proof, and thus we cannot guarantee the absolute security of your personal or other information.
 Moreover, we cannot guarantee the safety of your information when in the possession of other parties, such as the Third-Party Data Controller.